raineorshine/rainwave-monokai-classic-theme/README.md

   background-color: var(--dark-eggplant);
 }

-/* all the blue stuff is now greens stuff */
+/* all the blue stuff is now green stuff */
 .header,
 .menu,
 .menu_wrapper,